systemEng-Learning/simple-vpn/tunnel-cli/README.md

 That's it

 #### Client
-To run as a client you must run with the following options:
+You can use the server options except `port`.
+Adding that option will setup a server.
+In addition, you must run with the following options.:
 * `--client` or `-c`: Just calling this runs the tunnel as a client.
 * `--address` or `-a`: Sets the ip address and port of the server.
 To run a client with name clienttun, tunnelserver 12.93.9.75:3456, and password, it'd be like this